Skip to content

 return 0;

-}When you run this code, you'll see the output happen in a strict order: Main starts -> Worker starts -> Worker finished -> Main continues. join() guarantees that the thread's execution results are visible to the calling thread when join returns—this is a happens-before relationship.
+Running this code, we see that the output strictly follows the sequence of Main start -> Worker start -> Worker finish -> Main continue. join() guarantees that the thread's execution results are visible to the calling thread when join returns—this establishes a happens-before relationship.

-detach() does the exact opposite—it "detaches" the thread from the management of the std::thread object.
-After detachment, the thread runs independently in the background (a so-called daemon thread / background thread), and the std::thread object no longer holds any reference to it.
-You can't join it anymore either—the joinable() of the std::thread object will return false.
+detach() does exactly the opposite—it "detaches" the thread from the management of the std::thread object.
+Once detached, the thread runs independently in the background (a so-called daemon thread), and the std::thread object no longer holds any reference to it.
+You can no longer join it—the joinable() method of the std::thread object will return false.

 #include <thread>